martinkearn/Web-Performance-and-Compatibility-Lab/Performance/Performance.md

 ```
 3.Move this code to be located at the bottom of the BODY section, just before the closing `</body>` line

-4.(optional) If you can, publish your page and re-test with YSlow.
-Your score will move to 82/100
+4.Commit your changes, wait for Azure to auto-deploy, then re-test with YSlow.
+Your score will move to 82/100.

 ##Replace the Twitter icon with a font
 This one is not picked up by YSlow because we are only using one icon in this page, but most websites use a large number of small images for icons (twitter, add to cart, contact etc).